Intermittent Devices#

 10 metric: rmse

-To then set the number of communication rounds to 50 instead of the default (10), set the FL strategy as below:
+You can set the number of communication rounds in the FL strategy configuration:

 1from octaipipe.federated_learning.run_fl import OctaiFL